florisvanvugt/inmotionpy/readme.md

 Your scripts should check whether the safety mode has become active, because this is a sign that the subject made a weird movement or let go of the handle.
 For every clock tick where the safety mode was applied, the variable `ob->safety.has_applied` is increased by one.
 So you can keep track of this variable and adjust your experiment flow accordingly.
 You can read it following the usual convention, i.e. through `robot.rshm('safety_has_applied')`.

+Note that there is also a setting `safety_vel`.
+Once the resultant velocity (vector defined by X and Y velocities) crosses this value, the safety feature is also activated, i.e. a viscous force field starts applying the brakes.
+Again, your script should test whether this has happened because you'll want to discard those trials.
+You can tell when it has occurred because `ob->safety.has_applied` is increased.